ILLIXR/ILLIXR/docs/build_system.md

 - It should be easy to build in parallel.

+- Always rebuild every time, so the binary is always "fresh".
+This is a great convenience when experimenting.
+However, this implies that rebuilding must be fast when not much has changed.

 - Make is the de facto standard for building C/C++ programs.
 GNU Make, reucrsive make, and the makefile language begets no shortage of problems [[1][1],[2][2],[3][3],[4][4],[5][5]], but I chose Make for